interactiveaudiolab/interactiveaudiolab.github.io/pages/projects.md

 </nav>

 ## Generation
-Audio generation leverages generative machine learning models (e.g., Variational Autoencoders or Generative Adversarial Networks) to create an audio waveform or a symbolic representation of audio (e.g., MIDI).
-This includes tasks such as music generation and text-to-speech (TTS).
-These generative models can be unconditioned (e.g., generating any kind of music without user input) or conditioned (e.g., generating jazz-rock played on a cello where the first eight bars are the same as Beethoven's Fifth Symphony).
-Conditional audio generation has the potential to enable novel tools for composers, dialogue editors for film and podcasts, and sound designers.
+Audio generation leverages generative machine learning models (e.g., Variational Autoencoders, Diffusion Transformers) to create an audio waveform or a symbolic representation of audio (e.g., MIDI).
+Our work includes generation of music, sound effects, and speech.
+Highlighted projects follow.
 For further publications in this area, see our [publications](/publications) page.

 {% include list.html collection=site.projects-generation title="" anchor-tag="generation" %}